-Go about five miles per hour.

-Push brake pedal firmly

-"Pulling" to one side or the other can mean brake trouble.

-Any unusual brake pedal "feel" or delayed stopping action can mean trouble.
+- $\Box$ Go about five miles per hour. - Push brake pedal firmly. - "Pulling" to one side or the other can mean brake trouble. - Any unusual brake pedal "feel" or delayed stopping action can mean trouble.

-If you find anything unsafe during the Vehicle inspection, get it fixed.
+If you find anything unsafe during the pre-trip inspection, get it fixed.
 Federal and state laws forbid operating an unsafe vehicle.